SAP-samples/teched2024-XP280/exercises/ex0/README.md

 ## Exporting environment variables

 The last step in the setup is the export of the environment variables that are required to authenticate against the Terraform provider for SAP BTP.
-Export the following environment variables:
+Export the following environment variables (ensuring that, as shown, the password value is enclosed in single quotes - this is because the shell may interpret special characters in your password and the value will then not be correct):

 - Windows: